Beautiful Boy (Darling Boy): Personnel

+Certifications

 Celine Dion version

 "Beautiful Boy" was recorded by Celine Dion for her album, Miracle (2004).
 It was released on 4 October 2004, in North America and parts of Europe as the first promotional single.

 The song reached number two on the Quebec Airplay Chart.
 "Beautiful Boy" was also popular on adult contemporary charts, peaking at number 18 in the US and number 23 in Canada.
 It also reached number 30 on the Hungarian Airplay Chart.

 Dion performed this song on a few US TV shows, including Live with Regis and Kelly.